seleznevae/ceraii/README.md

 - **DO_AT_EXIT** to declare actions before return from the function
 - **RETURN** macros instead of **return** key word

-You can specify your own macros based on DO_AT_EXIT for most cases.
-For case above:
+For the most frequent cases of resource releasing it is preferred to define your own macros based on DO_AT_EXIT.
+For the case above:
 ```C
 #include <malloc.h>
 #include "ceraii.h"